W0lffe/KitchenMate/README.md

         - Like category, optional heat for oven/sous-vide
         - Time per instruction step
     - [ ] Error handling for dishes, that contain a recipe that has been deleted
+  - Backend
+    - [x] Checking product duplicates/units
+        - Work In Progress, currently only checks if product names matches and combines quantity, does not consider units yet!

 # Backlog
 ## Front-end